isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-07-27-post-Rose Myrtle.md

 <section>
   <h4>Sun and soil needs:</h4>
    <p>This plant thrives in <a href="/page-index/horticulture-techniques/gauging-light/">more than 4 hours of direct sunlight</a>.
-Plants do best in <a href="/page-index/horticulture-techniques/soil/">moist, well-drained soil</a>.
+Plants do best in <a href="/page-index/horticulture-techniques/planting-in-containers/">pots</a> with <a href="/page-index/horticulture-techniques/soil/">loamy soil</a> at least 30cm deep, or in <a href="/page-index/horticulture-techniques/true-ground/">true ground</a>.
 These plants are vulnerable to <a href="/page-index/plant-problems/root-rot/">root rot</a>, so ensure that your soil has plenty of <a href="/page-index/horticulture-techniques/soil-amendments/">organic matter</a> to let the roots breathe.
 This plant is also highly drought tolerant, making it suitable for exposed gardens like on rooftops.</p>
 	<br>
 </section>